HydroModPy/HydroModPy/docs/readthedocs/source/architecture/data_loading/data-definition-transfer-activity-diagram.rst

 Notes
 -----

-- The same raw TOML can influence both activation inference and hook payloads.
+- The same raw TOML can influence both activation inference and data payloads.
 - Geology transfer is driven by resolved data types at setup time.
-- Hydrometry transfer is implemented in `on_after_data` when that hook exists.
+- Hydrometry transfer is implemented by `DataManagersRuntimeLoader` during `_run_data()`.
-- Missing/invalid hydrometry configuration is handled as a non-fatal branch in the example hook (`result.data.hydrometry = None`).
+- Missing/invalid hydrometry configuration can be downgraded to warnings in `data.inference_mode = "warn"` mode.